The Tyranny of Structurelessness: Publication history

 The essay originated as a speech given to the Southern Female Rights Union at a conference in Beulah, Mississippi, in May 1970.
 Freeman has stated that it was transcribed in 1971 for the feminist magazine Notes from the Third Year (whose editors chose not to publish it) and submitted to several women's liberation movement publications, only one of which sought her permission to publish it.

 It was first officially published in the journal The Second Wave in 1972.
 Agitprop issued the essay pamphlet form in 1972.
 The Organisation of Revolutionary Anarchists, Leeds Group, United Kingdom, later distributed it as well.
 In 1973 the author published different versions in the Berkeley Journal of Sociology and in Ms. magazine.
 It was also published in Radical Feminism by Anne Koedt, Ellen Levine, and Anita Rapone.
-Later printings included that of the Anarchist Workers' Association (Kingston Group), and in 1984 in a pamphlet called Untying the Knot: Feminism, Anarchism & Organisation jointly published by Dark Star Press and Rebel Press (printed by Aldgate Press).
+Later printings included that of the Anarchist Workers' Association (Kingston Group), and in 1984 in a pamphlet called Untying the Knot259-277: Feminism, Anarchism & Organisation jointly published by Dark Star Press and Rebel Press (printed by Aldgate Press).